 Completely self-taught, Hicks' artistic evolution has been as unique as his personal revolution.
 Hicks has morphed through a progression of styles, mediums, and influences—embracing, digesting, and discarding.
-A restless experimenter with a keen sense of humor, he is constantly pushing himself into new ideas in visual art and in writing.
+A restless experimenter with a keen sense of humor, he is constantly pushing himself into new ideas in visual art, writing, and more.

 Born and raised in Chickasha, Oklahoma, Hicks studied architectural design at Oklahoma State University.
 Prior to graduation, he fled Oklahoma under cover of darkness to Miami, Florida to explore opportunities within the music industry.
 After twelve years of toil and slight hearing loss, Hicks returned to architectural drafting and relocated to Chapel Hill.
 In 2002, at the ripe age of 36, he began painting.

-Although Hicks established himself as an abstract painter, his recent forays into photography and conceptual art have been well received.
+Although Hicks established himself as an abstract painter, his recent forays into photography, sculpture, and conceptual art have been well received.
 Hicks' work has been shown throughout the U.S. as well as in Beijing, China and Skopje, Macedonia.

 When he isn't making his own art, Hicks is a freelance art preparator for museums and corporate art collections.
 Museum clients include: NC Museum of Art, Raleigh, NC; Nasher Museum of Art, Duke University, Durham, NC; CAM Raleigh, Raleigh, NC; Ackland Art Museum at UNC-Chapel Hill, NC.
 Some of the artists whose work has passed, but not slipped, through his hands include Picasso, Miro, Calder, El Greco, Rauschenberg, Van Gogh, Wangechi Mutu, Nick Cave, and El Anatsui.